Cheng0315/sinix/README.md

 # Sinix

-Welcome!
-For this project, I created an application that generate the skeleton of a web application to help new developers structure their web application.
+Hello!
+Sinix is Sinatra web application that generates the structures of a Sinatra web application.
+Read below for installation process.

 ## Installation

-After you cloned the repository, cd into project's root directory.
+To install the application, cloned this repository and cd into the project's root directory.
-Type 'bundle install' in the terminal and press enter.
-After the installations, type 'shotgun' in the terminal and press enter.
-Copy the server in the terminal and paste it into your browser address.
+Run 'bundle install' and 'shotgun'.
+Then copy the url in the terminal and paste it into your browser's address bar.

 ## Contributing